pop-os/python-apt/doc/source/contributing.rst

     PyDoc_STRVAR(myfunction__doc__,
     "myfunction(name: str, value) -> bool\n\n"
-    Determine whether name and value make a valid pair.");
+    "Determine whether name and value make a valid pair.");

   The signature line should be formatted using the format for function annotations described in :PEP:`3107`, whereas the annotations shall reflect